ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter19.md

 Therefore, during their dual cultivation, they always operated in the realm of the conscious mind, and, step by step, they worked together to accomplish their goal.

-However, Wèi WúXiàn was not as cautious as Lán WàngJī was; he said, “Èr-gēge*, I trust you.
+Unlike Lán WàngJī, Wèi WúXiàn was not cautious; he said, “Èr-gēge*, I trust you.
 So, you can go deeper and enter the realm of my unconscious mind.
 In that way, you’ll be able to accelerate the whole process.”

 <small>*Since ‘Second Brother’ sounds weird in the English language, from now on Èr-gēge will be used instead.
 The correct pronunciation of 'Èr-gēge' is on the sidebar.</small>